 PolarFire SoC embeds an Athena TeraFire F5200B side channel resistant crypto coprocessor and is available on "S" data security devices.
-For the list of devices that support data security, see Table 9-1.
-PolarFire SoC Offerings.
 The user crypto core can be mapped between the MSS and the FPGA fabric via a hardware based handshaking mechanism.
 The crypto core also supports the F5200B streaming interface directly into the fabric.
 Internal memories in the Athena core are SECDED protected.